Authoring

 # codefence is involved and the library is not loaded by default so you can

-# force loading it by setting `math=true`.
+# force loading it by setting `math.force=true`.

-# This option has an alias `math.force`.
+# This option has an alias `math=true`.

 # If not set, the set value of your site's hugo.toml is used.

-math = false
+math.force = false

 # URL for external MathJax library.